dfinity/interface-spec/spec/index.md

     Default value: 2592000 (approximately 30 days).

+The optional `sender_canister_version` parameter can contain the caller’s canister version.
+If provided, its value must be equal to `ic0.canister_version`.

 Until code is installed, the canister is `Empty` and behaves like a canister that has no public methods.

 ### IC method `update_settings`